oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 | PersistentVolume | Metrics | N/A | To aid persistent storage requirements of Mgmt Agent Pods. |	|
 | PersistentVolumeClaim |	Metrics |	mgmtagent-pvc-oci-onm-mgmt-agent-0 | To aid persistent storage requirements of Mgmt Agent Pods. |	|

 _Additionally, metrics-server and related resources would be installed to support the metrics collection.
-There is a proviosion to disable the metric service installation if it is already installed onto the cluster by overrding the `mgmt-agent.deployMetricServer` to `false`._
+There is a provision to disable the metric service installation if it is already installed onto the cluster by overriding the `mgmt-agent.deployMetricServer` to `false`._

 _Additionally, the following volumes of type hostPath would be created and mounted to specific pods._